jaypalexa/baseballink/pages/limericks/baseball-limericks.md

   <h3>Number 45</h3>
   <p><em>by TommyT</em><br />
     The pitcher – nickname of Gibby<br />
     Intimidator?
-That’s not a fibby<br />
+That's not a fibby<br />
     Glaring from the mound<br />
     Fastball speed of sound<br />
     Gonna put one right in your ribby